W79 Artillery-Fired Atomic Projectile

-The W79 Artillery-Fired Atomic Projectile (AFAP), also known as the XM753 (Atomic RA) was an American nuclear artillery shell, capable of being fired from any NATO 8 in howitzer e.g. the M115 and M110 howitzer.
-Produced in two models, the enhanced radiation W79 Mod 0 and fission-only W79 Mod 1.
+The W79 Artillery-Fired Atomic Projectile (AFAP), also known as XM753 (Atomic RA), was an American nuclear artillery shell, capable of being fired from any NATO 8 in howitzer e.g. the M115 and M110 howitzer.
+The weapon was produced in two models; the enhanced radiation (ERW) W79 Mod 0 and fission-only W79 Mod 1.
 Both were plutonium-based linear-implosion nuclear weapons.